FICTION WORKSHOPS

 WRITING CONVERSATIONS

 February through October of 2021, I co-hosted a weekly Zoom series supported by SC Humanities and the South Carolina Writers Association called Writing Conversations.
-In it, I discussed craft and publishing topics with published authors.
+In it, I discussed craft and publishing topics with published authors and industry professionals.

 SOUTH CAROLINA WRITERS ASSOCIATION CONFERENCES AND WORKSHOPS DIRECTOR